rigamortus/mynewrepo/README.md

 # Serverless QR Code Generator Using API Gateway Integration With Lambda and S3

-The aim of this project was to create a serveless static website that generates QR code images for users once they enter the domain name (DNS) is provided.
+The aim of this project was to create a serveless static website that generates QR code images for users once the fully qualified domain name (DNS) is provided.
 To achieve this, three "serverless" AWS services were employed:

 - API Gateway
 - Amazon S3
 - AWS Lambda

-This services were provisioned using a Jenkins CI Server that pulls the Terraform (IAC) file from the remote GitHub repository and automates the infrastructure.
+These services were provisioned using a Jenkins CI Server that pulls the Terraform (IAC) file from the remote GitHub repository and automates the infrastructure.

 ## Step 1: Creating the Lambda Function
 A Python script was created to this effect.
 It processess incoming HTTP requests, parses the supplied URL and generates a QR code image as a response.
-The lambda function was packaged az a zip file (__qr.zip__) and uploaded to an S3 bucket.
+The lambda function was packaged as a zip file (__qr.zip__) and uploaded to an S3 bucket.
 To create the package, a python virtual environment was created:

 ### (i) Create a project directory
 ```bash
 #!/bin/bash
 mkdir qr/
 cd qr/